Hilary of Chichester

 Hilary (c.
-1110–1169) was a medieval bishop of Chichester in England.
+1110–1169) was a bishop of Chichester in England.
 English by birth, he studied canon law and worked in Rome as a papal clerk.
 During his time there, he became acquainted with a number of ecclesiastics, including the future Pope Adrian IV, and the writer John of Salisbury.
 In England, he served as a clerk for Henry of Blois, who was the bishop of Winchester and brother of King Stephen of England.
 After Hilary's unsuccessful nomination to become Archbishop of York, Pope Eugene III compensated him by promoting him to the bishopric of Chichester in 1147.

 Hilary spent many years in a struggle with Battle Abbey, attempting to assert his right as bishop to oversee the abbey.
 He also clashed with Thomas Becket, then chancellor to King Henry II of England, later Archbishop of Canterbury; Hilary supported King Henry II's position in the conflict with Becket.
 Henry appointed Hilary as sheriff and employed him as a judge in the royal courts.
-The papacy also used Hilary as a judge-delegate, to hear cases referred back to England.
+The papacy also used Hilary as a judge-delegate to hear cases referred back to England.
 Known for supporting his clergy and as a canon lawyer, or someone trained in ecclesiastical law, Hilary worked to have Edward the Confessor, a former English king, canonised as a saint.